 U.S. Attorney's Office, Northern District of West Virginia

-MARTINSBURG, WEST VIRGINIA – Felicia Johnson, of Martinsburg, West Virginia, was sentenced today to three years of probation for a drug charge, United States Attorney William Ihlenfeld announced.
+MARTINSBURG, WEST VIRGINIA – Tammy Jean Holmes, of Martinsburg, West Virginia, was sentenced today to 21 months of incarceration for a drug charge, United States Attorney William Ihlenfeld announced.

 Chief U.S. District Judge Gina M. Groh presided.